ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 ### Opening and Closing the Sidebar
 Setting the `on` attribute on one or more elements within the page and setting it's method to `toggle` will toggle the sidebar when the element is tapped or clicked.
 Setting the element's method to `open` or `close` will open or close the sidebar.Tapping back on the partially-visible main content area closes the sidebar.

-Alternatively pressing the escape key on the keyboard will also close the lightbox.
+Alternatively pressing the escape key on the keyboard will also close the sidebar.

 Example:
 ```html